NexGen Academy

 LIQUID STATE

-Up to this point we have been discussing INTRAmolecular forces, the forces which BOND ATOMS together.
+Up to this point we have been discussing INTRAmolecular forces, the forces which BOND ATOMS together into COMPOUNDS.
 These fall into three broad categories: 1) Ionic bonds, 2) Covalent bonds, and 3) Polar-covalent bonds.
 We also discussed Metallic bonds, as well.

-Now we are switching gears and talking about INTERmolecular forces, the forces which hold molecules together to form LIQUIDS and SOLIDS.
+Now we are switching gears and talking about INTERmolecular forces, the forces which make molecules stick to one another to form LIQUIDS and SOLIDS.

 1. Dipole-dipole forces, the electrostatic attraction between the (+) and (-) ends of polar molecules

-2. Hydrogen bonds, the electrostatic attraction between a Hydrogen on one compound, and either Oxygen, Nitrogen, or Fluorine on an adjacent compound
+2. Hydrogen bonds, the electrostatic attraction between a Hydrogen on one molecule, and either Oxygen, Nitrogen, or Fluorine on an adjacent molecule

-3. Dispersion forces (London forces), the fairly-weak electrostatic attraction between non-polar molecules which arises from an unequal distribution of their respective electron-clouds at any given instant.
+3. Dispersion forces (London forces), the weak electrostatic attraction between non-polar molecules which arises from an unequal distribution of their respective electron-clouds at any given instant.

 All three of these intermolecular forces are termed "Van der Waal" forces.
-Be aware that some books only refer to London Forces as Van der Waal forces.
-This can sometimes be a source of confusion, so now you have been warned.
+This can sometimes be a source of confusion.

-INTERmolecular forces are WEAK forces: A hydrogen bond represents only about 20 KJ/mol, and Dispersion forces only represent <5 KJ/mol in strength - whereas a typical Covalent bond is around 400-500 KJ/mol.
-Think about it though: if intermolecular forces were much stronger we wouldn't have any liquids or gases in nature; everything would just be a SOLID!
-So there's a lot of careful "design" apparent here, as in many other places.
+Intermolecular forces are WEAK forces: A hydrogen bond represents only about 20 KJ/mol, and Dispersion forces only represent <5 KJ/mol in strength - whereas a typical Covalent bond is around 400-500 KJ/mol.
+However, if intermolecular forces were much stronger we wouldn't have any liquids or gases in nature; everything would just be a SOLID, and life wouldn't exist!
+Many have pointed out the evidence of fine-tuning and intelligent design.

 File Type: pdf